Ausdauersportler/IMAC-EFI-BOOT-SCREEN/README.md

 Thanks to [rthpjm](https://forums.macrumors.com/members/rthpjm.535915/) for finding a W6150M and the necessary legacy vBIOS in some HP firmware update.
 Special thanks to [edwardgeo](https://forums.macrumors.com/members/edwardgeo.1274066/) for countless ideas and incredible knowledge about indepth AMD vBIOS modifications.
 All the best if these dark times!

-Finally many thanks to [Mike Beaton](https://github.com/mikebeaton) who developed an EFI driver named [EnableGop] usable for both MacPro and modular iMacs using both Nvidia or AMD graphics cards to enable the EFI boot picker.
+Finally many thanks to [Mike Beaton](https://github.com/mikebeaton) who developed an EFI driver named [EnableGop](https://github.com/mikebeaton/OpenCorePkg/tree/enable-gop/Staging/EnableGop) usable for both MacPro and modular iMacs using either Nvidia or AMD graphics cards to enable the EFI boot picker.